tianbo137/baihuqian.github.io/_posts/Statistics/2020-11-5-MarkovChain.md

 \end{align}
 $$

 Although this equation has a very complex look, it has a very simple meaning:  The distribution of our next position, given our current position and all our past positions, is dependent only on the current position.
-It is clear that the random walk process above does have this property; for instance, if we are now at position 4, the probability that our next state will be 3 is 1/3---no matter where we were in the past.## Markov Property
+It is clear that the random walk process above  does have this property; for instance, if we are now at position 4, the probability that our next state will be 3 is 1/3---no matter where we were in the past.

+## Convergence Property

 In typical applications we are interested in the long-run distribution of the process, for example, the long-run proportion of the time that we are at position 4.
 For each state i, define